-NEW YORK YACHT CLUB 167th NYYC ANNUAL REGATTA
+NEW YORK YACHT CLUB ROBERT H. TIEDEMANN CLASSIC REGATTA

-June 11-13, 2021 Newport, Rhode Island
+June 26-27, 2021 Newport, Rhode Island

-NOTICE OF RACE ADDENDUM 2 -NYYC CLASSICS RULES
+NOTICE OF RACE ADDENDUM 1 -NYYC CLASSICS RULES

-These rules are in effect for all boats competing in classes using CRF MkII.
-These rules do not apply to boats racing in a one-design or metre rule class.
+These rules are in effect for all boats competing in classes using the CRF Rating.
+These rules do not apply to boats racing in a one-design class.
+For boats competing in the Classic Yachts Challenge Series, the Notice of Series (NOS) shall apply.
+For those boats, if there is a conflict between the 2021 Robert H. Tiedemann Classic Regatta Notice of Race, including this Addendum 1, the NOS shall apply.